dthinley/Projectcatalog/README.md

 The project implements a JSON endpoint that serves the same information as displayed in the HTML endpoints for an arbitrary item in the restaurnt.

 ## Credit and copyright:
-Udacity for the base project code, Bootstrap for templating
+Udacity for the base project code, Bootstrap for templating.